Notes on Daniel

-Within a few days he will be shattered, though not in anger nor in battle: This sentence sums up the uneventful twelve-year reign of Seleucus IV Philopator (Archer).
+Within a few days: This sentence sums up the uneventful twelve-year reign of Seleucus IV Philopator (Archer).
 No other details are given his reign, except that he did not die in battle or in a mob action as had his father, Antiochus.
 Yet Seleucus IV met an untimely end through poison administered by Heliodorus, who sought the crown while Seleucus' only son and heir, Demetrius, was kept in Rome.
 But, Antiochus Epiphanes, Seleucus' brother, by the help of Eumenes, king of Pergamos, succeeded to the throne in 175 B.C.

 Syria: Antiochus IV Epiphanes (11:21-45)

 Verses 21 to 45 depict the reign of Antiochus IV Epiphanes (175-164 B.C.).
 This section may be outlined as follows:

 I. The rise of Antiochus Epiphanes: his political and military actions and successes (21–29);

 II.
 The oppression of Antiochus Epiphanes: his targeted enmity against the Jewish nation and religion (30–39); and